Loading...

 Common measurement equivalents in grams

-Sriracha does not strictly require refrigeration because its high acid and salt content act as natural preservatives.
-However, keeping it in the fridge helps maintain its bright red color and fresh flavor for a much longer period.
+It does not strictly require refrigeration because its ingredients (vinegar, salt, and chili) act as natural preservatives, but keeping it in the fridge will preserve its bright red color and flavor for a longer period.

 Explore more ingredients in the condiment category with complete nutrition information.